John Sebastian (The Lovin’ Spoonful)–‘Younger Generation’

 If you enjoyed this posting, you may also enjoy:

 SoTW is a non-commercial, non-profit venture, intended solely to promote the appreciation of good music.
-Readers are strongly encouraged to purchase the music discussed here at sites such as iTunes or Amazon.
+Readers are strongly encouraged to purchase the music discussed here.
 Likewise, the photographs used are intended for non-commercial purposes only.

 Your passion for JB Sebastion makes me smile (okay, maybe a tiny bit of a smirk…).
 I’m not really of that generation – I wasn’t yet a bar mitzva when he played at Woodstock – which is probably why I [merely] enjoy his music while feeling no urge to wax philosophical about it.
 I would have to agree with you, though, that his music still makes me feel good.